 WEBSITED OF OTHERS

 Grip may, from time to time, contain links to and from the websites of others.
 If you are using a third-party branded version of Grip, this includes websites of companies providing services under that brand.
 If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services, such as contact and location data.
 Please check these policies before you submit any personal data to these websites or use these services.

 DISABLING YOUR GRIP ACCOUNT

-If you no longer wish to participate in the matchmaking process, please send an e-mail to firstname.lastname@example.org indicating your name and e-mail address.
+If you no longer wish to participate in the matchmaking process, please send an e-mail to firstname.lastname@example.org indicating your name, e-mail address and the trade fair.

 TRANSFERS OF DATA OUTSIDE EUROPE

 The information which you provide to us may be transferred to countries outside the European Economic Area (“EEA”).
 These countries may not have similar data protection laws to those in the EEA.
 If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.
 We currently use Mailgun to help us manage our email communication.
 Mailgun is a US company which participates in and has certified its compliance with the EU-US Privacy Shield Framework.
 We also use Mixpanel, another US company, to perform simple usage tracking.
 All data collection is performed by Mixpanel, and no personally identifiable information is used.
 Mixpanel is also certified under the EU-US Privacy Shield – further details are available on the Mixpanel website, at https://help.mixpanel.com/hc/en-us/articles/115004494783-EU-US-Privacy-Shield-Framework.